github/docs/content/admin/configuration/configuring-network-settings/configuring-an-outbound-web-proxy-server.md

 1. Optionally, under **HTTP Proxy Exclusion**, type any hosts that do not require proxy access, separating hosts with commas.
 The following rules apply to top-level domains (TLDs) and IP addresses that you exclude from the proxy.

    - When you exclude a TLD, you can exclude all hosts in a domain from requiring proxy access using `.` as a wildcard prefix, such as `.octo-org.tentacle`.
-   - {% ifversion ghes < 3.9 %}In {% data variables.product.product_name %} 3.{% ifversion ghes = 3.7%}7.8{% elsif ghes = 3.8 %}8.1{% endif %} and later, your{% else %}Your{% endif %} instance validates the hostnames you exclude using the list of IANA's registered TLDs.
+   - Your instance validates the hostnames you exclude using the list of IANA's registered TLDs.
 For more information, see the [list of TLDs](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) on the IANA website.
 If you want to exclude an unregistered TLD, see "[Excluding additional unregistered TLDs from the proxy](#excluding-additional-unregistered-tlds-from-the-proxy)."
    - You can exclude a full, valid IPv4 or IPv6 address.
    - You cannot exclude an IPv4 or IPv6 address using a preceding or trailing dot as a wildcard.